Andy Westlake rounds up our pick of the best travel cameras for trips long and short, vacations and all other adventures

 • 24-75mm equivalent f/1.7-2.8 lens

-• 11fps shooting
+• Multi aspect-ratio shooting

-• 2.76m-dot EVF
+• 2.76M-dot equivalent EVF

 If you love the idea of an X100-like camera, but can’t live without a zoom, then the Panasonic Lumix LX100 II might just be for you.
 It boasts a similar array of external controls for shutter speed, aperture and exposure compensation, and incorporates a corner-mounted 2.76m-dot electronic viewfinder.
 But it also includes a 24-75mm equivalent optically stabilised zoom lens with an unusually fast f/1.7-2.8 aperture.
-This is particularly impressive given that the camera employs a relatively large Four Thirds type sensor.
+This is particularly impressive given that the camera employs a relatively large Four-Thirds type sensor.

 One unique feature of the LX100 II lies with the way that it uses its sensor.
 It employs a multi-aspect ratio design that, at the flick of a switch on the lens barrel, can toggle between 4:3, 3:2 and 16:9 settings, all with the same diagonal angle of view, and therefore progressively wider horizontal views.
 There’s also a 1:1 option for those who enjoy shooting square-format images.